Minimum compensation (salary or stipend) for July 1, 2022 – June 30, 2023

 per year (defined as a 12-month period)

 Compensation for postdoctoral appointees at Washington University is competitive.
 The minimum compensation per year is established based on the postdoctoral stipend amount of the NIH Ruth L. Kirschstein National Research Service Award (NRSA) program, with a delayed start to fit in Washington University’s fiscal year.
-Starting July 1, 2023, the minimum compensation will be based on the year 1 NRSA program amount.
-The University does not define a compensation scale nor a maximum compensation amount for postdoctoral appointees.
+Since July 1, 2023, the minimum compensation has been based on the year 1 NRSA program amount.

 Following University policies, when extramural agencies set stipends for fellowships and training grants at a rate less than the University minimum, it is required that the principal investigator or department provide additional funding to bring the pay level of the postdoctoral appointee up to at least the established minimum.

-Importantly, the University establishes is only the required minimum compensation.
+Importantly, the University establishes only the required minimum compensation.
 Individual compensation should be discussed between the appointing faculty member and the postdoctoral appointee.
 It is expected that postdocs be reviewed annually and given raises as appropriate based on their experience and performance.

 Contact the department or school administrator for information on compensation guidelines.